-The policy was approved by the school patron on [date].
+The policy was approved by the school patron on _________.
 It is published on the school’s website and will be made available in hardcopy, on request, to any person who requests it.

-The relevant dates and timelines for [school name] admission process are set out in the school’s annual admission notice which is published annually on the school’s website at least one week before the commencement of the admission process for the school year concerned.
+The relevant dates and timelines for Glenmore National School admission process are set out in the school’s annual admission notice which is published annually on the school’s website at least one week before the commencement of the admission process for the school year concerned.

 This policy must be read in conjunction with the annual admission notice for the school year concerned.